microsoft/TACO/src/taco-cli/README.md

 After a few moments, your app will be running inside the Android emulator in all its awesomeness.

 ## More Resources
-For more information about using the TACO-CLI, check out the following resources:
+For more information about using TACO, check out the following resources:

 - [VS TACO Home Page](https://www.visualstudio.com/en-US/explore/cordova-vs)
 - [Documentation](https://msdn.microsoft.com/en-us/library/dn771545.aspx)